 4. Cafe Tournon

 Just steps away from the ethereal beauty of Luxembourg Gardens is the ever swanky, Cafe Tournon.

-This historic, Saint-Germain eatery was first made famous by Duke Ellington, who used to play jazz music here with his band.
+Routinely filled with the city’s most elite journalists, politicians, and celebrities, this historic, Saint-Germain eatery/famous cafe in Paris was first made famous by Duke Ellington, who used to play jazz music here with his band.

-However, definitely try to get here as early in the day as possible since this cafe tends to run out of some of their more popular dishes, like the immortal, Beef Bourguignon
+Perfect for either a mid-afternoon cappuccino or an evening meal, try to get here as early in the day as possible since this cafe tends to run out of some of their more popular dishes, like the immortal, Beef Bourguignon

-While Café Tournon may be one of the more discreet, lesser-known cafés on this list, what truly sets this place apart is the fact that it sits in a rather touristy location but is routinely frequented by locals.
+So, while Café Tournon may be one of the more discreet, lesser-known cafés on this list, what truly sets this place apart is the fact that it sits in a rather touristy location but is routinely frequented by locals.

-Where every other food establishment is an overpriced tourist trap of epic proportions.
+Especially in a city like Paris where every other food establishment is an overpriced tourist trap of epic proportions.

-Well, in addition to being a top, local hot spot, service here is also impeccable, so you’re sure to be well taken care of.
+What, need more convincing?
+Well, in addition to being a top, local hot spot and one of the most famous cafes in Paris, the service here is impeccable.
+So, you’re sure to be well taken care of.

 Address: 18 Rue de Tournon